androidWG/Discord.fm/README.md

 The script will set up anything if needed, then build the app and subsequently the installer - both only for the current platform.
 You can pass the flag `--installer-only` or `--build-only` to skip the other step.

-A full list of parameters can be viewed by passing the flag `-h` or simply running the script with no flags or commands.